Flavia95/python_program/overview_data.md

     sys.exit(1)

 ```
-This function checks if the strains mentioned in the input file's header exist in the database.
-It takes a list of strains from the file's header and a dictionary of strains from the database.
-If any strains are in the input file that do not exist in the database, it prints an error message and exits the program.
+8. This function retrieves annotation information from the database.
+It constructs a SQL query to select annotation information for a specific platform and dataset.
+The resulting information is organized into dictionaries, where probe names and target IDs are used as keys.
 ```
 def annotationinfo(
         dbconn: mdb.Connection, platformid: int, datasetid: int) -> dict: